The Editor Suggests :

 haywa, hayway: (n) A ritual offering, sacrifice.
 ROR QP

-haywarisqa: (n) (1) The Quechua term for despacho.
-NND (2) An ancient ritual that is designed to show the apu how much the people appreciate their herds and also how well they have taken care of them since the previous year.
+haywarisqa, haywasqa: (n) (1) A Quechua term for despacho.
+NND An offering to the spirits that can contain more than 200 ingredients.
+RS An offering.
+TLD (2) An ancient ritual that is designed to show the apu how much the people appreciate their herds and also how well they have taken care of them since the previous year.
 For the Andean herders, the survival and well being of their flocks are the very essence upon which their lives depend.
-The haywarisqa is a classic rite of intensification through which the future well-being of the herders’ alpaca flocks is addressed.
+The haywarisqa is a classic rite of intensification through which the future well-being of the herders' alpaca flocks is addressed.
 WPMC

 droppedImage.pict